lesliecao31/SCENICAdvancedAnalysis/index.md

 The second half of this workflow will:
 - Integrate and recluster celltypes in order to investigate changes on a more granular level.
 Perform all analyses that were done on the global scale on each subcluster as well as create volcano plots.

+If you would like to see the outputs of this analysis, they are available at:
 ---

 - [Using SingleR](pages/overview.html)